 For more specific information on these documents and to start the process of completing them, contact an estate attorney.
 Make sure he or she specializes in estate law.
 If you would like assistance finding an estate attorney that fits your specific profile, feel free to reach out to your Baron team.

-A 45-second read by James Shagawat: Did you know that your appreciated investments could be among the best items to give to your favorite charity to get maximum tax benefits?
+A 45-second read by the Baron Team: Did you know that your appreciated investments could be among the best items to give to your favorite charity to get maximum tax benefits?
 Donating an appreciated investment instead of cash can qualify you for two tax breaks; you will get a charitable deduction for the current value of the investment and you will avoid having to pay capital gains taxes on the increased value of the investments.

 So the next time you plan on donating cash or checks to an organization, you may want to consider some other options: